 WILHELM ("WILL") G.A.
-JACOBS, Senior Vice President and Chief Supply Chain Officer (not an executive officer)
+JACOBS, Chief Supply Chain Officer (not an executive officer)

-Mr. Jacobs, age 50, has served as our Chief Supply Chain Officer since September 2015 and as a Senior Vice President since July 2012.
-Mr. Jacobs previously served as our Senior Vice President, Manufacturing & Supply Chain from June 2014 to September 2015; as General Manager of Columbus, a major engineering and product development program, from July 2013 to June 2014; as Senior Vice President, Manufacturing Supply Chain Operations from July 2012 to June 2013; and as Vice President, Plant Director from May 2011 to December 2012.
+Mr. Jacobs, age 50, has served as our Chief Supply Chain Officer since September 2015.
+Mr. Jacobs previously served as our Senior Vice President, Manufacturing & Supply Chain from June 2014 to September 2015; as Senior Vice President and General Manager of Columbus, a major engineering and product development program, from July 2013 to June 2014; as Senior Vice President, Manufacturing Supply Chain Operations from July 2012 to June 2013; and as Vice President, Plant Director from May 2011 to December 2012.
 Before joining Cimpress, Mr. Jacobs served as Vice President, Operations Industrial Adhesives EMEA of Henkel from January 2008 to April 2011.
-Mr. Jacobs received an Executive MBA at Henley College in the UK, an MSc IT at de Montfort University in the UK, and Bachelor ICT at Hogeschool Breda in the Netherlands.
+Mr. Jacobs received an Executive MBA at Henly College in the UK, an MSc IT at de Montfort University in the UK, and Bachelor ICT at Hogeschool Breda in the Netherlands.
 Mr. Jacobs' term as a member of our Management Board will expire at our 2018 annual general meeting.